klimaj/pyrosetta-extras/pyrosettacluster/README.md

 >
 > In general, the determinism can be (and ought to be) strictly controlled when developing PyRosetta protocols.
 Note that PyRosettaCluster can still be used as a job distributor, even if PyRosetta protocol determinism is impossible for a specific application.

+> [!IMPORTANT]
+> If using the `uv` environment manager, please remember to set the `UV_PROJECT` environment variable to the `uv` project root directory, or run the `PyRosettaCluster` simulation from the `uv` project root directory, in order for `PyRosettaCluster` to automatically detect and cache the `uv` project's `pyproject.toml` file for environment reproducibility.

 <a name="recreating-environments-for-pyrosettacluster"></a>
 # 🏘️ *Re*creating Environments for PyRosettaCluster